-As at 31 December 2021 and 2020, no single customer or a group of customers contribute more than 10% of the Group's revenue.
-The Group has concentration of credit risk as 20% (2020: 23%) and 6% (2020: 11%) of the total accounts receivables was due from the Group's five largest customers and the largest customer respectively.
+As at 31 December 2022 and 2021, no single customer or a group of customers contribute more than 10% of the Group's revenue.
+The Group has concentration of credit risk as 21% (2021 restated: 20%) and 7% (2021 restated: 6%) of the total accounts receivables was due from the Group's five largest customers and the largest customer respectively.
 The concentration of credit risk is limited due to the customer base being large and unrelated.

 For other non-traded related receivables, the Group has assessed whether there has been a significant increase in credit risk since initial recognition.
-If there has been a significant increase in credit risk, the Group will measure the loss allowance based on lifetime rather than 12-month ECL.
+The Group considers that there are no significant increase in credit risk of these amounts since initial recognition and the Group provided impairment based on 12m ECL

-Management considered certain deposits and other receivables and amounts due from related parties to be low credit risk thus the measurement of the loss allowance was limited to 12-month ECL.
+Management considered certain deposits and other receivables and amounts due from related parties to be low credit risk and thus the measurement of the loss allowance was limited to 12-month ECL.